matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 - the `.well-known` resource is dynamic, which can be harder to host/delegate & might conflict with other services like Mastodon
 - this does not cover discovering the authentication server for user registration

-### Account management URL

-There is no current OIDC standard for account management URLs.
-If one gets defined, this proposal could be extended to use it instead of defining a new one.

 ## Security considerations